What Does (And Doesn't) Renters Insurance Cover?

 Optional add-ons

 There are a number of add-ons, or endorsements, a renter can add to their policy.
 These can increase coverage limits or cover perils that otherwise would not be covered, such as earthquakes or floods.
-Renters insurance policies may offer add-on coverage for more unique risks too, such as a sinkhole endorsement.
+Renters insurance policies may also offer add-on coverage for more unique risks too, such as a sinkhole endorsement.

 If the coverage you need is not available as an endorsement, you might need to purchase a separate policy to ensure you are adequately covered.